seermer/HollowKnight_RL/README.md

 - Add no magnitude reward (so all rewards are either 1, 0, or -1)
 - Use LeakyReLU instead of ReLU
 - Removed Dash, it is way too hard to use
+- Added Fixed time for each step
+- Added Frame Skip

 _______________________________